eightysteele/mapnik-clj/README.md

 sudo apt-get install ant1.7 ant-optional libcairomm-1.0-1 libcairomm-1.0-dev
 ```

-With Ant installed, you can build Mapnik-JNI like this:
+After that, you can build Mapnik-JNI like this:

 ```bash